cortexrd/Knack-Toolkit-Library/README.md

     to add it to the KTL soon.
 TODO: provide code for Online update, email and audio alerts, custom status colorizing, etc.

+10) **For SW Updates**: In the Status Monitoring page, add a table view for App Settings object.
+Title: **BROADCAST_SW_UPDATE**.
+Filter Source on Item contains APP_KTL_VERSIONS.
+Settings: no search, Inline Edit = On, 10 records, no filtering.
+Leave three fields Item, Value and Date/Time.

+11) Add an action column: Header: Broadcast SW Update, Link Text:
+    BROADCAST NOW.
+Action is Update this record, Item to a field value Item.
+Confirmation msg: SW Update in progress\....
+You can set the text style in bold red with the display rule: when Item is not blank.

+#### User Filters

+In addition to being able to create named buttons for the User Filters that are saved in localStorage, it is possible to upload your settings to Knack and download them back wherever and whenever needed.
+This two-way process is automatically done in the background, and can be seen as a backup method, but also to migrate them to other devices (or browsers, see note below).
+Note that if you migrate filters from one app to another, typically a temporary development copy, some filters may not work due to the record IDs that have changed for connected fields.
+This is a normal behavior, and the only way to fix this is to redo their settings and save back to the same button name.

+To support automatic Upload and Download, follow this procedure:

+1)  Create an object named **User Filters** and add these fields:

+    a.  **Account**: Type: Connection to Accounts, all settings at default.

+    b.  **Date/Time**: Type: Date/Time, Date Format: mm/dd/yyyy, Default
+        Date: Current Date, Time Format: military, Default Time: Current Time.

+    c.  **Filters Code**: Type: Paragraph Text.

+    d.
+Object Settings : Display Field: Account, Sort Order: Account, a to z.

+2)  Go to the **iFrameWnd** page and add a new Table that displays **User Filters** connected to the logged-in account.
+Call it User Filters, remove the Account column and leave only the Date/Time and Filters Code.
+Set Filters Code's Truncate Text to 75 characters.

+3)  Source: Limit number of records to 1.

+4)  Settings: no search, Inline Editing = On, 10 records at a time, no filtering.
+Title: **User Filters AUTOREFRESH=30** (you can change the 30 for 10 seconds temporarily for quicker testing, then put back to 30)

+**To test this feature:**

+Open two different browsers (ex: Chrome and Edge) and log-in with the same account - yours.
+Open both to the same page, where there's a table with filtering enabled.
+Create a couple of filters in the first browser, wait about 30 seconds and you will see those filters appear in the second browser.
+Same applies for Public Filters: set a filter to Public, make changes to it, and all will be reflected in the other browser, but also for all users of that view.

+\*Note about browsers: the localStorage is not shared across different browsers (and also within the same browser but in private/incognito mode).
+This is when the automatic Upload/Download feature then comes to the rescue, by allowing this transfer to occur in real-time, within about 30 seconds.

 #### Account Logging

 If you want to add Account Logging to your app, follow this procedure: